sdjmchattie/AdventOfCode2025/README.md

 This solves day 1 with the inputs I was given on Advent of Code.
 Change the number to the day you want to solve.

+If you want to follow along my commentary of how these solutions work, please check out my blog series on [Advent of Code solutions](https://stuart.mchattie.net/tags/advent-of-code/).